bengtmartensson/JGirs/README.md

 # JGirs
-An IR server, compatible with [Girs](http://www.harctoolbox.org/Girs.html).
+This is an IR server, compatible with [Girs](http://www.harctoolbox.org/Girs.html).
-It can be considered as "IrScrutinizer as server", as it builds on the same components as IrScrutinizer: the renderer IrpMaster, the hardware structures of HarcHardware, the Lirc subset Jirc, the Girr support.
+It can be considered as _IrScrutinizer as server_, as it builds on the same components as IrScrutinizer: the renderer IrpMaster, the hardware structures of HarcHardware, the Lirc subset Jirc, the Girr support.

 JGirs implements the "server" in my [architecture](http://harctoolbox.org/architecture.html).
-(With an presently not yet implemented option, it may be possible for an instance instead to fulfil the "listener" role.
+(With an presently not yet implemented option, it may be possible for an instance instead to fulfill the "listener" role.

 ## Demarcation
 The program  should be kept fairly "dumb", basically executing simple commands.
 It should not be extended with, e.g. embedded script language, macros or the such.
+(This is instead the domain of a home automation server.)

-The usage of IrScrutinizer and JGirs should not overlap.
+Also, the usage of IrScrutinizer and JGirs should not overlap.

 ## The configuration file
 At start, the program reads a configuration file.
 This is an XML file consisting